getsentry/sentry-lua/README.md

 Import the module through the Roblox package system or use the pre-built releases.

 ### LÖVE 2D
-The SDK automatically detects the Love2D environment and uses `love.thread` for asynchronous HTTP requests.
+The SDK automatically detects the Love2D environment and uses the lua-https module for reliable HTTPS transport.
 Simply copy the SDK files into your Love2D project:

 ```lua
 -- main.lua